jondgoodwin/progling/content/post/weakening-cycles.md

 It is worth pointing out that deadlocks may occur even in the absence of locks.
-This is important because programming languages that make no use of locks, such as Pony, can still experience deadlocks.
+This is important because programming languages that make no use of locks, such as Pony, can still experience deadlocks.<sup>5</sup>
-By carefully modeling each dining philosopher and fork using distinct actors that synchronize by sending messages to each other, it becomes clear that at some point the philosopher actors just end up silently waiting on messages that will never arrive.
+By carefully modeling each dining philosopher and fork using distinct actors that synchronize by sending messages to each other, it becomes clear that at some point the philosopher actors just end up silently waiting on resource acquisition messages that will never arrive.
 This state of waiting and never progressing forward is as much a deadlock as contention over locked resources.
 And thus, even in a language without locks,